Staging a Mental Health Intervention

 7. Follow up after the intervention:

-It is vital to follow up with the individual after the intervention has been carried out to find out how they are progressing and help them stay on track.
+It is vital to follow up with the individual after the mental intervention has been carried out to find out how they are progressing and help them stay on track.
 This could include checking in regularly, attending group therapy sessions with them if possible, or just being available to talk when they need it.

-1. Look for changes in behavior.
+1. Look for changes in personality or behavior.

-When trying to determine whether someone is struggling with their mental health, one of the most important things to look for are changes in their behavior.
+When trying to determine whether someone is struggling with their mental health, one of the most important things to look for are changes in their personality or behavior.
 This could manifest in a number of ways, such as:

 - withdrawing from friends and activities they used to enjoy